longrongyang/LNCIS/README.md

 ## Introducton

-The project is based on mmdetection.
+The project is based on mmdetection v2.2.0.
 More details will be released!
 The results in the paper are mainly based on older mmdetection (v1.0rc0).

 ## Installtion